• Home

 When the I-10 Santa Monica Freeway was built in the 1960s, the freeway planners decided to build directly across the street from this house.
 As a result, this historic film location came within 50 feet of being buried under the I-10 freeway.
 Fortunately, this entire block of beautiful old homes - some built as early as 1905 - are still here today.

-Current members who have supported this site with a small donation can view the complete filming locations then and now photo gallery by going to the Laurel and Hardy Movie Locations Photo Galleries section of the website by clicking here and scrolling down the page.
+Current members who have supported this site with a small donation can view the complete filming locations then and now photo gallery by going to the Laurel and Hardy Movie Locations Photo Galleries section of the website by clicking here:

 If you would like to support this site and become a member, click here to donate - and thank you!